Infoteam-DataScience/TransferLearning/README.md

     The main method is provided in the classify.py python file.

 - `Folders`:
-    There is a _transfer_ folder contained the transfered network.
+    There is a _transfer_ folder contained the transferred network.

 ### 1.2.
 All Requirements
 Since the project uses `Keras` with `TensorFlow` as backend it is strongly recommended to use __Nvidia GPUs__.
-All of the provided neural networks are highly computational intensive and would therefore run a long time on the CPU.
+All of the provided neural networks are highly computationally intensive and would therefore run a long time on the CPU.

 >__Remark__
 There is also a requirement.txt file provided in the repository with all the necessary packages.